P-p-H-d/c-stl-comparison/README.md

 * N*: even it appears to be type safe, it is not and it is easy to misuse it.
 * NA: the question has no meaning for this library.

+This information is also available as a [JSON file](lib-features.json) with more precision.

 | Containers                                    | STL | M*LIB | STC | CMC | CTL | CollecC | CC | GLIB | STB_DS | KLIB | CCC |
 |-----------------------------------------------|-----|-------|-----|-----|-----|---------|----|------|--------|------|-----|
 | Singly Linked Non-Intrusive list              | Y   | Y     | N   | N   | Y   | Y       | N  | Y    | N      | Y    | Y   |